jpfulton/blog/content/blog/2023-07-13-google-and-indexingapi/index.md

 ### Add the easyindex.sh Shell Script

-The script below performs a series of steps on the runner:
+The script below performs a series of steps on the GitHub Actions runner:

-- Download the `easyindex-cli` binary to the runner via `curl`
+- Downloads the `easyindex-cli` binary to the runner via `curl`
-- Build an input CSV file containing site URLs
+- Builds an input CSV file containing site URLs
-- Execute the `easyindex-cli` to submit those URLs to the Google Indexing API
+- Executes the `easyindex-cli` to submit those URLs to the Google Indexing API

 In this implementation, it is stored in the `/.github/scripts/` folder.